Find data with filters

 Click Apply.

 The Records section updates based on your filters.
-Click Table and JSON to view the documents in table format or JSON format.
+Click Table and JSON to view the results in table format or JSON format.

 Find data with the Data API